reborn-dragon/wp-downloader/README.md

 If you have set it up properly, your terminal should output the URL that you can open in a web browser.

 ## Installation

+## Option 1

+1. Run "npm i wp-downloader"
+2. Go to the root directory of the project
+3. (optional) Make sure to set up the environment variables properly
+4. Run `npm install` in your terminal (Optional)
+5. Then run `npm start` in your terminal

+## Option 2

 1. Clone / download the repository
 2. Go to the root directory of the project
 3. (optional) Make sure to set up the environment variables properly